-- Clearly identifying anything you copy directly from another source (e.g., by using quotation marks). - Citing or otherwise acknowledging all ideas that are not your own, including anything that you copy directly or that you paraphrase, modify or "sample." - Including appropriate acknowledgments or citations throughout the body of your work, as opposed to merely listing general sources at the end. - Never "download" anything from the Internet into your work product without acknowledging the source. - Never use purchased papers or work composed by a service or writing bot - Consult the helpful guidance at the library - Get free help from the writing center on learning how to paraphrase and cite material - Get a free iThenticate account through MSU IT to check your papers before turning them in - Asking your instructor before a paper is due to verify that you are citing material according to their guidelines for the class beginning any research or creative projects involving human beings (this includes any internships that are done for credit or independent studies).
-They must also register as investigators with IRB and take an on-line certification course.
+- Clearly identifying anything you copy directly from another source (e.g., by using quotation marks). - Citing or otherwise acknowledging all ideas that are not your own, including anything that you copy directly or that you paraphrase, modify or "sample." - Including appropriate acknowledgments or citations throughout the body of your work, as opposed to merely listing general sources at the end. - Never "download" anything from the Internet into your work product without acknowledging the source. - Never use purchased papers or work composed by a service or writing bot (ex: A.I./ChatGPT) - Consult the helpful guidance at the library. - Get free help from the writing center on learning how to paraphrase and cite material. - Get a free iThenticate account through MSU IT to check your papers before turning them in. - Asking your instructor before a paper is due to verify that you are citing material according to their guidelines for the class.